zuozhenggh/learning-library/developer-library/rest-services-for-adb-appDevLive/create-table/create-table.md

-# Modern Application Development with Oracle REST Data Services - Creating and auto-REST enable a Table
+# Modern Application Development with Oracle REST Data Services - Lab 1: Create and auto-REST enable a table

 ## Introduction

-In this lab you will use the SQL Developer Web browser-based tool, connect to your Database, create and REST enable a table.
+In this lab you will use Database Actions/SQL Developer Web to connect to your Database, create and REST enable a table.

-Estimated Lab Time: 15 minutes
+Estimated Lab Time: 20 minutes

 ### Objectives